Borcea: Antiquity

 The oldest archaeological findings in Borcea date from III-IV BC and consist of ancient pottery, Macedonian amphorae and a silver drachma issued by the ancient city of Histria.
 The presence of numerous archaeological evidence in Borcea which originated from the Greek colonies in Dobruja lead to the conclusion that between Getic settlements that were strung along the Borcea branch and the Greek colonies there were cultural and economic exchanges.

-This layer of archaeological findings (III-IV B.C.) is covered by a Roman layer (II – IV A.D.) of pottery and other materials.
+This layer of archaeological findings (III-IV B.C.) is covered by a Roman layer (II–IV A.D.) of pottery and other materials.

 Middle Ages

-The next archaeological layer (IX- XII A.D.) consists of evidence of medieval culture (coins and pottery).
-Because of the loss of many documents that relate to the beginning of medieval Romania, the first time Borcea is mentioned in an official document takes place only at the beginning of sec.
-XVI.
+The next archaeological layer (IX-XII A.D.) consists of evidence of medieval culture (coins and pottery).
+Because of the loss of many documents that relate to the beginning of medieval Romania, the first time Borcea is mentioned in an official document takes place only at the beginning of XVI century.
 On 15 December 1501, Prince Radu IV the Great of Wallachia issued a charter that confirmed that the property of Nucet Monastery extends from Săltava pond to the Tâmburești (now Borcea) village.
 Later, another charter from the time of Prince Vlad VI of Wallachia, dated 6 July 1530, confirmed the possession of "the long creek of Tâmburești".
 On 18 November 1614, the entire Tâmburești village and the nearby land became the property of Plumbuita Monastery, following a decree of Prince Radu Mihnea of Wallachia.
 From 1614 to 1863 Tâmburești was administered by the abbot of Plumbuita Monastery.
 The peasants lost ownership of their lands.